Do You Need Long Nails For Shellac (And Do They Add Length?)

 You Should Choose Gel If...

 Many people prefer gel nails simply because of the striking array of special effects that polishes can have.
-If you want to get in on the color-changing nail polish trend, it's going to have to be gel nails for you.
+If you want to participate in the color-changing nail polish trend, you'll have to have gel nails.

 Leave a Reply